alexhool/Ambient-Light-Detector/README.md

 ## Design Files:
 - STEP files are included for 3D printing or basic CAD
   - Files were designed specifically for the parts listed
-- For High Quality 3D models use [assembly.f3z](https://github.com/alexhool/Ambient-Light-Detector/blob/master/Design%20Files/assembly.f3z)
+- For High Quality CAD models use [assembly.f3z](https://github.com/alexhool/Ambient-Light-Detector/blob/master/Design%20Files/assembly.f3z)
   - The *.f3z file extension is a Fusion 360 Zip Archive which contains every part file as a *.f3d file

 ## Parts List: